-- 1. PURPOSE.
-This advisory circular (AC) provides information and guidance material that may be used by repair station certificate holders operating under Title 14 of the Code of Federal Regulations (14 CFR) part 145 to design and implement an Internal Evaluation Program (IEP).
+1. PURPOSE OF THIS ADVISORY CIRCULAR (AC).
+This AC provides information and guidance material that may be used by repair station certificate holders operating under Title 14 of the Code of Federal Regulations (14 CFR) part 145 to design and implement an Internal Evaluation Program (IEP).
 The procedures and practices outlined in this AC can be applied to all of a repair station's operations.
 There is no regulatory requirement for an IEP; however, the Federal Aviation Administration (FAA) encourages such a program to increase the awareness of management and all employees of their responsibility to promote continuous compliance with all regulatory requirements and good operating practices.
+Establishing the type of program described in this document is completely voluntary.
+The contents of this document do not have the force and effect of law and are not meant to bind the public in any way.
+This document is intended only to provide clarity to the public regarding existing requirements under the law or agency policies.

-Establishing the type of program described in this document is completely voluntary. - 2.
-RELATED READING MATERIAL.
-A list of additional information that may be useful in understanding and implementing an IEP can be found in Appendix 3, Information to Locate Related Reading Materials. - 3.
-BACKGROUND.
+2. RELATED READING MATERIAL.
+A list of additional information that may be useful in understanding and implementing an IEP can be found in Appendix 3, Information to Locate Related Reading Materials.

+3. BACKGROUND.
 Although safety in air transportation is a responsibility shared by certificate holders and the FAA, the ways in which this responsibility is discharged differ.
 While the FAA monitors certificate holders' compliance through periodic inspections, the certificate holders clearly have a superior vantage point in monitoring their own performance and have greater resources to do so than the FAA.
 Although the FAA provides standards and guidance and promotes compliance through its surveillance, enforcement, and other programs, it is the certificate holders upon whom rests the primary and ultimate responsibility to verify that their operations are continuously in compliance with all regulatory requirements.
 Because certificate holders are in the best position to identify deficiencies and promptly correct them, it is to their advantage to have a procedure in place whereby they monitor compliance and continuously improve their compliance posture.
-Internal reviews will improve the certificate holder's ability to identify and correct compliance problems in a more timely manner.
+Internal reviews will improve the certificate holder's ability to identify and correct problems in a more timely manner.
 There are many ways to quickly identify and correct problems.
-One of the methods that has evolved over the past few years, primarily used by the air carrier industry, is called internal evaluation. - a.
+One of the methods that has evolved over the past few years, primarily used by the air carrier industry, is called internal evaluation.

+a.
 Development of the IEP.
-The concept of an internal evaluation, as defined by the FAA, was developed in the late 1980s as part of several FAA initiatives to improve the partnership between the FAA and the air carrier industry. - (1) At that time, the FAA considered making an IEP a regulatory requirement.
+The concept of an internal evaluation, as defined by the FAA, was developed in the late 1980s as part of several FAA initiatives to improve the partnership between the FAA and the air carrier industry.

+(1) At that time, the FAA considered making an IEP a regulatory requirement.
 This contemplated regulation would have instituted a process whereby an air carrier's management would be more directly responsible for not only complying with 14 CFR, but also having a system to continuously verify that operations were in compliance with 14 CFR, instead of relying on the FAA to do such verification through its surveillance.
 The FAA decided it was premature to develop a regulatory requirement.
 However, the FAA considered the concept to be sound and believed that voluntary IEPs should be strongly encouraged.